 INDICATOR 2020 2021 2022 2023

-Disturbed soils 4.21 0 0 О
+Disturbed soils 4.21 0 0 0

 Reclaimed soils 0 0 0 0

 Disturbed soils as at the end of the year 83.36 83.36 83.36 83.36

 In addition to assessing petroleum products and ethylene glycol, the annual monitoring at these assets also includes measuring the quantitative content of synthetic surfactants, total concentrations of main chemical elements, and mobile forms of phosphorus, nitrogen, potassium, and heavy metals.
-Elevated values of certain elements (Ag.
-As), which are characteristic of the wetlands in account.
+Elevated values of certain elements (Ag, As), which are characteristic of the wetlands in northern Sakhalin, are also taken into account.

-the complex did not detect these substances above the lower detection limit (1.0 mg/kg).
+Monitoring is also carried out to prevent the release of certain substances, such as piperazine and methyldiethanolamine, which are used solely in the production process of the Prigorodnoye production complex.
+Laboratory tests of soil samples from the complex did not detect these substances above the lower detection limit (1.0 mg/kg).